8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 What is an SEO Key Performance Indicator (KPI)?

-A KPI is a metric you can track to measure performance over time.
+A KPI is a metric to keep track of your SEO efforts and website performance over time.

-A benchmark is where you stand right now with a specific KPI.
-For example, last month’s organic search traffic can be a benchmark.
+A benchmark is where you stand right now with specific SEO KPIs.
+For example, last month's website traffic can be a benchmark.
 That benchmark is your starting point.
 In short, benchmarks are NOT KPIs.

-I like to benchmark SEO using two categories:
+I like to benchmark search engine optimization using two categories:

 Lagging and lead metrics.